andreasmhallberg/readingnotes/Mejdell, 2006. Mixed styles in spoken Arabic in Egypt - somewhere between order and chaos.md

 # Mejdell, G., 2006.
 Mixed styles in spoken Arabic in Egypt: somewhere between order and chaos.
 Boston: Brill

+- Level models tend to be: 47

+> flawed by lack of, or only minimal, empirical support, and turn out to be difficult to apply to natural data.

 - Data: academic panel discussion and seminar.
 68

 - Not considering case since dropping them does not make dialect.
 75